kcspradlin/kelly_criterion_portfolio/Readme.md

   each number.

 Choice **4** runs some simulations.
-It uses the mean returns and covariance matrix to generate random asset returns.
-It will use them to simulate values of the portfolios from Choice 3 into the future.
+It uses the mean returns and covariance matrix to generate random asset returns, using a multivariate normal distribution.
+It will use the returns to simulate values of the portfolios from Choice 3 into the future.
 These simulations will go 600 periods into the future.
 In each period, the returns of the assets will be simulated, the portfolio's new value will be calculated, and then the portfolio will be rebalanced between the different assets.
 After 600 periods, the geometric mean growth rates of the portfolios will be recorded.
 The simulations will be repeated for a total 10,000 times.
-At the end, statistics on these simulations will be printed to a file named 'mulit-asset simulation_statistics'.
+At the end, statistics on each portfolio used in these simulations will be printed to a file named 'mulit-asset simulation_statistics'.
+These statistics include:

+* mean, standard deviation, skewness, and kurtosis of geometric mean returns
+* median of portfolio values at select periods.
+* lowest 1% of portfolio values at select periods (1% VaR).

 ##### Hints and Other Information